 - 1. Opening furrow: Completeness of cutting through the sod throughout the whole length and width of the opening furrow.
 Uniformity and neatness.
 10 points - 2.
 Crown: Cut through, uniformity and evenness no wheel marks.
-10 points - 3. a.
-THE BUTTS: Joining furrows at the butts: Completeness of cut through, no dips or mounds.
-10 points.

-- 4. Weed control: No stubble, grass weed or trash.
-Skimmers must be used.
-10 points - 5.
-Firmness of furrows: Furrow slices close and firm.
+10 points - a.
+Joining furrows at the butts: Completeness of cut through, no dips or mounds.
+10 points. - b.
+Connecting furrow at butts: The connecting furrow should be visible the total length of plot, uniformity and evenness no wheel marks.
+10 points - General work: (Weed control) No stubble, grass weed or trash.
+Skimmers must be used. points - 5.
+General work: (Weed control) Furrow slices close and firm.
 No holes.
 No wheel marks.
 10 points - 6.
-Soil for Seed bed: Soil made available for a seed bed.
+General work: (Seed bed) Soil made available for a seed bed.
 10 points - 7.
-Uniformity of furrow: Uniformity and conformity of furrow slices.
+General work: (Seed bed) Uniformity and conformity of furrow slices.
 10 points - 8.
 Finish furrows: (The furrows from the butts to the final furrow) -weed control, uniformity and conformity of furrows.
 10 points - 9.
 Final furrows: (Last two furrows adjoining the crown) should be of equal height as the crown, no unploughed or re-ploughed land weed control, uniformity and conformity of furrows.
 10 points - 10.
 Ins and outs: Neatness and regularity and no wheel marks.
 10 Points. - 11.
 Straightness: Measured four times: (i) Opening Furrow, (ii) Crown, (iii) General Work, (iv) Finish.
 20 points - 12.
 General appearance: All aspects and workmanship.
 Clearly defined and uniform furrow slices.
 No pairing of furrows.
 10 points

-Judges score at all times from 1 - 10.
+Judges score at all times from 1-10.
 All the points awarded for straightness will be added and divided by 2.
-Total maximum 140 points per panel per day.
+Total maximum 140 points per day.